 The results show that the Guidelines generally supported the Resources, Pollution, Biodiversity, Basic Needs and Distinctiveness objectives and had no effect on the Health, Access, Knowledge, Empowerment and Leisure objectives.
 There were no significant conflicts with any of the objectives, although DG 2 has a potential conflict with the Local Needs objectives which needs to be monitored and DG 22 has a potential conflict with the Safety objectives (counterbalanced to some extent by the positive, limiting effect of DG 2) which again needs to be kept under review.
+However, these Guidelines also have positive effects, particularly in relation to protection of the environment and local identity, which outweigh the potential negative impacts.
+Therefore they have been retained in the adopted VDS, with DG 22 being amended to reduce the potential safety conflicts.

 CRITERION DESCRIPTION TEST/INDICATORS 1 RESOURCES Resource consumption (energy, materials, land etc) is reduced, resources are used efficiently, waste is minimised and refuse, recycling encouraged.
 Land UseResource UseProtection of Resources 2 POLLUTION Pollution (of air, noise, water etc) is limited to levels which natural systems can cope without damage.
 PollutionTransport 3 BIODIVERSITY The diversity of nature is valued and protected, and accessible to all.
-Protection of Diversity Access to wildlife/nature sites 4 LOCAL NEEDS Wherever possible, all local needs are satisfied by Provision local service, production and supply. • Use 5 BASIC NEEDS Everyone has access to good food, water, shelter and fuel at affordable costs.
-Housing ProvisionEquality 6 SATISFYING WORK Opportunities are available for all to undertake satisfying work in a diverse economy, recognising the value of informal unpaid work, and paying fairly.
+Protection of Diversity Access to wildlife/nature sites 4 LOCAL NEEDS Wherever possible, all local needs are satisfied by local service, production and supply.
+ProvisionUse 5 BASIC NEEDS Everyone has access to good food, water, shelter and fuel at affordable costs.
+Housing Provision Equality 6 SATISFYING WORK Opportunities are available for all to undertake satisfying work in a diverse economy, recognising the value of informal unpaid work, and paying fairly.
 Economy Employment 7 HEALTH Safe, clean, pleasant surroundings support the work of the health services that emphasise prevention of illness as well as care.
-Treatment Prevention 8 ACCESS Access to facilities, services, jobs, goods and people is achieved at minimal environmental cost and is not determined by car ownership or income. • Access 9 SAFETY People live without fear of violence from crime or persecution because of beliefs, race, gender, income, disability or sexuality.
+TreatmentPrevention 8 ACCESS Access to facilities, services, jobs, goods and people is achieved at minimal environmental cost and is not determined by car ownership or income. • Access 9 SAFETY People live without fear of violence from crime or persecution because of beliefs, race, gender, income, disability or sexuality.
 CrimeFear of CrimeRoad Safety 10 KNOWLEDGE Everyone has access to skills, knowledge and information necessary to enable them to play a full part in society.
 Self-DevelopmentSustainability Awareness 11 EMPOWERMENT All sections of the community are empowered to participate in decision-making at all levels and in all areas of society.
 Involvement Equity 12 LEISURE Diverse cultural, leisure and recreation opportunities are readily available to all, and can be generated by people themselves.
 ProvisionAccess 13 DISTINCTIVENESS Places, spaces, settlements, buildings, landscapes and objects are designed to value and protect local diversity, uniqueness, identity and distinctiveness.
 Protection of Built Environment Urban Design Uniqueness Local Identity